-From 1976 Dirk Kotzé, history professor at the University of Stellenbosch, began to lobby for the establishment of an "Institute for the Study of Marxism".
-At that stage, Kotzé argued, communism was an extremely topical issue for South Africa.
-In order to "combat" it effectively, a "thorough knowledge of communist theory and tactics" by way of a scientific approach was essential.
-At the time no institute existed in South Africa where material on communism could be collected and studied in a systematic and comprehensive manner.
+communism could be collected and studied in a systematic and comprehensive manner.
 According to Kotzé, the Department of History at Stellenbosch was at that stage the only academic institution of its kind in South Africa to offer extensive courses, at both under graduate and post graduate level, on communism and on the histories of the Soviet Union and Red China.
-In addition, the departments of Philosophy, Political Science, Economics, Theology, Africa Studies and Sociology also dealt with aspects of communist ideology in their syllabi.
-For Kotzé, therefore, the University of Stellenbosch was the most suitable academic institution in South Africa to launch the proposed institute.68
+In addition, the departments of Philosophy, Political Science, Economics, Theology, African Studies and Sociology also dealt with aspects of communist ideology in their syllabi.
+For Kotzé, therefore, the University of Stellenbosch was the most suitable academic institution in South Africa to launch the proposed institute.69

 Dirk Kotzé was probably the most prolific South African historian on the subject of communism.
 From 1954 to 1956 he studied communism and nationalism as forces shaping history at the Vrije and Gemeentelijke Universities of Amsterdam under the renowned Dutch Marxist historian Jan Romein.
-He also studied at the Universities of Bonn and West Berlin, and in 1964 he studied Marxism and socialism at the Institute for Social History in Amsterdam.
-In Die Kommunisme Deel 1: Die Klassieke Marxisme Kotzé wrote biographies on Karl Marx and Friedrich Engels and explained classic Marxist philosophy.
-In 1970 Kotzé published his third volume on nationalism as a historical factor, entitled Nasionalisme en Kommunisme.
-In this book he explains how nationalism was "used" by communism to advance its own cause in Soviet Russia, Yugoslavia and Red China.
-This was followed by a booklet, Soeklig op die Kommunisme, which focused on the origins of Marxism, the
+He also studied at the Universities of Bonn and West Berlin, and in 1964 he studied Marxism and socialism at the Institute for Social History in Amsterdam.70 In Die Kommunisme Deel 1: Die Klassieke Marxisme Kotzé wrote biographies on Karl Marx and Friedrich Engels and explained classic Marxist philosophy.71 In 1970 Kotzé published his third volume on nationalism as a historical factor, entitled Nasionalisme en Kommunisme.
+In this book he explains how nationalism was "used" by communism to advance its own cause in Soviet Russia, Yugoslavia and Red China.72 This was followed by a booklet, Soeklig op die Kommunisme, which focused on the origins of Marxism, the basic principles of communism, Soviet and Chinese communism, and Soviet interest in South Africa, and provided a concise history of communism in South Africa.73